ImagineBrkr/web-novel-scraper/docs/source/index.rst

-.. web-novel-scrapper documentation master file, created by sphinx-quickstart on Sat Jan 18 15:00:18 2025.
+.. web-novel-scraper documentation master file, created by sphinx-quickstart on Sat Jan 18 15:00:18 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Web Novel Scrapper
+Web Novel Scraper
 ================================

 This tool allows you to scrape web novels from various sources.
 I made it because my hands hurt from scrolling too much.